apache/jackrabbit-oak/oak-doc/README.md

 can be used to build and deploy a web site as follows:

 From the reactor do

-    mvn clean -Pdoc
+    mvn clean install -Pdoc -pl :oak-doc-railroad-macro # oak-doc requires to be installed locally as this module isn't released mvn clean -Pdoc

 to clean any existing site,